osmannkartall/knowzone/README.md

 **Caution**: This is for development or local use.

-Run `docker-compose up -d` command once and it's ready to go.
+Run `docker compose up -d` command once and it's ready to go.
 You can access the application from the browser via `http://localhost:3000`.

 ## Installations